666harrypeng/Edge-AI-for-healthcare-applications/README.md

-# Edge-AI-for-healthcare-applications
+# Edge-AI-for-healthcare-applications (ZJ01b-24)

-2024-2025 HKUST ECE Final Year Project (Supervisor: Prof. ZHANG Jun, Project Code: ZJ01)
+This branch `model_design` is regulated by PENG Yiyan